jaredemjohnson/zzrtl-audio/README.md

 ## ZZRTL With Audio And Stuff

-These **.rtl** scripts are expansions to the sample scripts at: https://github.com/z64me/zzrtl Go there for a zzrtl full starter guide.
+These **.rtl** scripts are expansions to the sample scripts at: https://github.com/z64me/zzrtl

+Go there for a ZZRTL starter guide.

 **oot-debug.z64** and **zzrtl.exe** not included!